chrisdevelops/scripts/README.md

-# dotfiles
+# Utilities & Dotfiles

-System files and configuration scripts for quick provisioning.
+System utilities, configurations and dotfiles for quick provisioning.